angular/angular/aio/content/guide/providers.md

 ## Providing services in modules vs. components

-Generally, provide services the whole app needs in the root module and scope services by providing them in lazy loaded modules.
+Generally, provide services the whole application needs in the root module and scope services by providing them in lazy loaded modules.

 The router works at the root level so if you put providers in a component, even `AppComponent`, lazy loaded modules, which rely on the router, can’t see them.